IsaacScript/isaacscript/docs/example-mod.md

 title: Building an Example Mod
 ---

 This is a tutorial that shows off how to code a simple mod with IsaacScript.
 Our goal will be to create a new passive item in the game called the _Green Candle_.
+If you don't know what IsaacScript is or you are not yet convinced that you should use it, see the [Is IsaacScript Right for Me?](right-for-me.md) page first.

 <br />